seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

     - This feature allows you to run docker without root
     - This feature is not recommended for production

+### Docker Security Windows Containers

+- Windows Containers are a completely different technology than Linux Containers
+- Windows Containers are not as mature as Linux Containers Windows does not have the same security features as Linux (e,g, docker bench, running as non-root, namespaces, runtime bad behaviour, docker rootless, etc)
+- Windows does have code scanning (e.g. snyk, etc)
+- Windows does have image scanning (e.g. trivy, etc)

 # Kubernetes

 - Kubernetes is an open source container orchestration tool